 And both can cause issues like anemia, heavy and painful periods and problems conceiving.

-One really isn’t worse than the other because they affect people in so many ways.
+One really isn’t worse than the other because they affect people in so many ways and severities.

-Because endometriosis results in tissue growing outside the womb and can involve the ovaries, bowels, and fallopian tubes), it’s more likely to lead to infertility.
+Because endometriosis results in tissue growing outside the womb and can involve the ovaries, bowels, and fallopian tubes), there is a stronger correlation with infertility.

-That’s because it can cause scarring on the ovaries and fallopian tubes, which blocks sperm and the descent of an egg.
+That’s because it can cause scarring on the ovaries and fallopian tubes, which blocks sperm and the descent of an egg into the uterus.

 Endometriosis is also linked to PCOS polycystic ovary syndrome.